-The Job of Dental Assistants
+The Function of a Dental Assistant

 - Scheduling and verifying appointments

 - Prepping patients for teeth treatments and cleanings

 - Using suction equipment to clear patients’ mouths

 - Providing instruments to dentists during procedures

 Licensing and certification requirements for dental assistants vary by state, so check with the Arizona dental board for your state’s policies.
 Assistants working with X-ray machines more than likely will need to be certified and licensed.
 Most dental assistants who are either required or elect to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).

 Dental assistant programs are available at Arizona junior colleges as well as vocational or technical schools.
 As previously mentioned, the most typical credential attained is the certificate, which generally takes about a year to complete.
 There are less Associate Degree programs available, and they provide a more expansive education, including general subjects in addition to the dental assisting courses.
 These programs can take anywhere from 2 to as long as 3 years to finish and must be accredited by the CDA in nearly every state.
 They are also offered in Arizona vocational schools and community colleges.
 Regardless of whether you are interested in earning a certificate or a degree as a dental assistant, there will be a practical aspect to the training also.
 Some programs also offer internships with Tortilla Flat AZ dentists or dental practices.